DHL ADDS SUSTAINABLE MARINE FUEL OPTION FOR FULL-CONTAINER LOAD SHIPMENTS

 - The new service offers a fuel-switch on behalf of the customer

-With the launch of the SMF service, which is now available for all ocean freight shipments, DHL Global Forwarding is not only making it easier to access sustainable deliveries for its customers, but also raises awareness for sustainable alternatives.
+With the launch of the SMF service, which is now available for all ocean freight shipments, DHL Global Forwarding is not only making it easier for customers to access sustainable deliveries, but also raising awareness for sustainable alternatives.
 The carbon reduction is achieved by DHL Global Forwarding purchasing SMF through partners and matching it with the amount consumed in the FCL shipment.
-Through the "book & claim" mechanism, there is no requirement for physical traceability of the fuel through a supply chain, as the environmental attributes of the SMF are separated from and can be purchased independently from the physical fuel.
+Through the "book & claim" mechanism, there is no requirement for physical traceability of the fuel through a supply chain, as the environmental attributes of the SMF are separated from and can be purchased independently of physical fuel.

 As the first customer globally, international fashion company Lindex is switching to sustainable marine fuel for its FCL ocean freight.
 As a result, Lindex is decarbonizing its entire ocean freight shipments with the help of DHL Global Forwarding.

 “We are at a turning point for our entire society.
 It is time to embrace innovation and collaboration, and together create the new normal we all would like to see - business models that are climate neutral, empowering, circular and truly sustainable.
 To switch our ocean freight to sustainable biofuels fuels was a natural step for us to take on our journey”, Johan Engen, Director of Logistics at Lindex.